ayunker/ayunker.github.io/_posts/2024-06-20-announcing-book-club.md

 ---
 layout: post
 title: Announcing Book.Club
+date: 2024-06-20
 ---
 I made a thing!
-[465book.club][] is a simple web app that lets our book club post potential books to read and vote for them to reach a consensus.
+[465book.club][book_club] is a simple web app that lets our book club post potential books to read and vote for them to reach a consensus.
 That's it, really.

 This whole thing was driven by the difficulty we had had in collectively deciding what to read next.
 It involved paper printouts, lots of shrugging and